ComunidadAylas/vorbis-rs/README.md

 # vorbis-rs

-High and low-level Rust bindings for API-compatible C libraries of the reference implementation of the Vorbis audio codec and Ogg container encapsulation, meant to be used by [PackSquash](https://github.com/ComunidadAylas/PackSquash).
+High and low-level Rust bindings for API-compatible C libraries of the reference implementation of the Vorbis audio codec and Ogg container encapsulation.

 This project provides bindings for the [upstream `libogg`](https://github.com/xiph/ogg) library.
 The Vorbis encoder is a modified